 Sports: Football, boxing, basketball, soccer, wrestling, multi-purpose

-Play ball at Globe Life Park, home of Major League Baseball’s Texas Rangers.
-Located just down the street from AT&T Stadium, the 270-acre facility cost $315 million and can seat up to 48,000 people.
-The stadium’s unique exterior is constructed from Texas Sunset Red granite and brick, and tells the story of Texas’ baseball history.
-Next year will mark the final season in Globe Life Park, as the Rangers new home, Globe Life Field, is scheduled to open with the beginning of the 2020 MLB season.
-Globe Life Field is set to be located on the same street as AT&T Stadium with the new Texas Live! entertainment complex connecting the two iconic venues.
-The new stadium will feature a retractable roof, air conditioning, and hundreds of concessions including some you will only find in Arlington, TX.
-Further details will be announced in the near future, but Globe Life Field is sure to forever change the way the world views baseball stadiums.
+Play ball at Globe Life Park, former home of Major League Baseball’s Texas Rangers.
+Located down the street from AT&T Stadium, the 270-acre facility cost $190 million in 1992 and can seat up to 48,000 people.
+The stadium’s unique exterior is constructed from Texas Sunset Red granite and brick and tells the story of Texas’ baseball history.
+Globe Life Park will soon be transformed into the home for the XFL team owned by the WWE’s Vince McMahon.
+The new stadium, Globe Life Field, will feature a retractable roof, air conditioning, and hundreds of concessions including some exclusive to Arlington.

-With the arrival of the eSports Stadium Arlington in fall 2018, Arlington’s entertainment district will be the home of the largest venue in the country dedicated to eSports.
-The $10-million, 100,000-square-foot stadium will bring live entertainment and playing facilities for up to 3,000 fans and athletes alike.
+With the arrival of the eSports Stadium Arlington in fall 2018, Arlington’s entertainment district is the home to the largest venue in the country dedicated to Esports.
+The $10-million stadium will bring live entertainment and playing facilities for up to 3,000 fans and athletes alike.
 In addition to the stadium itself, the venue will include a production studio, a 6,000 square-foot permanent stage with modern lighting and LED video walls, a hair and makeup studio, player lounges, and training rooms.
 Conveniently located less than a mile from AT&T Stadium, Globe Life Field, and Texas Live!, eSports athletes and fans can enjoy a one-of-a-kind facility and still enjoy the best dining and entertainment options Arlington has to offer without missing a beat.

 Sports: Esports, multi-purpose